heptarch/heptarch.github.io/projects.md

    "distraction" to a manager can be lateral inspiration.
 This is where scope and domain become important.

-4. *Domain.* A stimulating domain of application not only guarantees a supply of good research questions; it also draws the line between distraction and freedom judiciously employed.
-Is freed
+4. *Domain.* A stimulating problem domain only guarantees a supply of good research questions; it also helps draw the line between distraction and freedom judiciously employed.
+When

 5. *Mandate.* This one
 7. *Interaction.*